atomicjolt/blacklight/README.md

 # Adhesion, it would just be `scorm`.
 :scorm_oauth_consumer_key: <scorm oauth consumer key>

+# This is the shared id for the jwt aud.
+In the case of Adhesion it
+# will be `adhesion`.
+:scorm_shared_id: <scorm shared id>

-# This is the secret to authenticate requests to the SCORM manager.
-In the case
+# This is the secret used to create a jwt to communicate with the SCORM manager.
-# of Adhesion, you can generate a shared secret by logging into the server and
-# running rake shared_auth, which will generate and save a token
 :scorm_shared_auth: <scorm manager token>

 # The number of seconds before uploads timeout.
 Defaults to 1800 (30 minutes)